mayureshagashe2105/GSoC-22-TensorFlow-Resources-and-Notebooks/README.md

 - [x] Design custom data generators to ingest the data at the patch-level and benchmark the data generators.
 - [x] Train a baseline model.
 - [x] Create fake segmentation/color maps on the basis of classification results from the baseline model.
-- [ ] Optimize the Datagenerators for level 0 patch extraction.
+- [x] Optimize the Datagenerators for level 0 patch extraction.
+- [x] Add `write to disk` functionality to Datagenerators.
+- [x] Map classification results at higer resolution to segmentation map at a lower resolution.